Michaelene Colestock, CEO

 As an advocate in community-based organizations, Sesany Fennie-Jones provides quality leadership, genuine compassion, and dedication to gender-specific populations experiencing homelessness, chemical addiction, mental health disturbance, and trauma.
 She believes people heal through positive trusting relationships.
 Sesany empowers the voiceless to scream, those that have fallen to stand, and people that gave up to start ANEW.
 She believes that we all have the ability to make positive change which fosters resilience.

 Sesany finds great joy working with women with children with over a decade of work experience and 20 years of personal experience raising her kids.
 Family time is still very important to her even though her kids are now adulting.
 Watching her grown children revert back into the whiney elementary kids that constantly pick on each other now really warms her heart.
-Family is important and she hopes to role model this to the families she works with everyday.
+Family is important and she hopes to role model this to the families she works with everyday.gh positive trusting relationships.
+Sesany empowers the voiceless to scream, those that have fallen to stand, and people that gave up to start ANEW.
+She believes that we all have the ability to make positive change which fosters resilience.

 Jess has been working in the field of addiction and mental health in various roles since 2007.
 She obtained her LADC in 2013 and MSW in 2015.
 Jess has experience working in residential, outpatient, sober housing and private practice.
 She has also spent time working as an adjunct instructor at Minneapolis College in the Addiction Counseling Program.
 Jess has a strong passion for walking along side women as they heal from their past and begin gaining self-confidence, self-reliance and hope for their present and future selves.
 Jess is a dually licensed clinician that believes there is not a "one-size fits all" approach to long-term recovery.
 Jess believes that all humans can heal with individualized support and resources in place.
 She is humbled to be part of an incredible team and organization that's purpose and mission is to support women in finding their way to recovery.